Bug542/git/ToDoListC++/README.md

 # Overview

-This is a simple program made to store tasks, with the options of Entering a new task.
-Removing a task, and Viewing all tasks.
+This is a simple program made to store tasks, and Viewing all tasks.
 The main Purpose of this program is to help people who enjoy working with a schedule have a program that will help them keep up with taks that need to get done.